lagom/lagom.github.io/src/blog/lagom-1-4-0-M1.md

 ## Updating

+This is a minor release so there are a few deprecated APIs you should migrate from.
+Also, the upgrade of Play and Akka may require you attention.
+Please have a look at the migration guide to 1.4 ([java](/documentation/1.4.x/java/Migration14.html) or [scala](/documentation/1.4.x/scala/Migration14.html)).

 To update an sbt project, change the version of `lagom-sbt-plugin` in your `project/plugins.sbt` file.

 To update a Maven project, change the `lagom.version` property in your top-level `pom.xml`.